Simone Forti: Simone Forti & Troupe

 Forti continued to teach dance workshops and develop new work in her Broadway loft in the years immediately following her separation from Van Riper in 1981.
 In 1986, the Yellow Springs Cultural Center in Chester Springs, Pennsylvania, invited Forti to perform on their campus.
 Forti asked four of her workshop students at the time, K.J.
 Holmes, Lauri Nagel, David Rosenmiller, and David Zambrano, to perform with her at Yellow Springs.
 This group of five dancers formed an ensemble, Simone Forti & Troupe.
 The original lineup of dancers performed together until 1989, when Eric Schoefer joined the ensemble and David Rosenmiller left.
-Simone Forti & Troupe performed group pieces in multiple cities across the United States from 1986–1991.
+Simone Forti & Troupe performed group pieces in multiple cities across the United States from 1986 to 1991.

 The main idea behind the group was to develop what Forti called "land portraits" for each location in which they performed.

 The group also often incorporated live drawing into their performances, such as with the piece To Be Continued, performed at St. Mark's Church in-the-Bowery on April 16 and April 19, 1991.
 Of the live drawing, Forti wrote, "For us, the drawing of the objects was a bridge, and as we came to be intimate with the drawing, it worked as an analogy.
 If we could draw what we saw, we could 'body move' what we saw, with all the kinetic stimulation that can come from the developing page now coming from our movement in itself and in its relationship to its source: a torn box, a balcony of repeating arches, a corner where steam pipes disappear into the wall."